- Have the ability to embrace investors – people who have invested or might invest, or might influence investors – during your pre-IPO period.

-Launching an initial public offering (IPO) soon?
+Launching an initial public offering soon?

-And it’s good practice for your business to act like an ASX-listed company before coming to market.
+It’s good practice for your business to act like an ASX-listed company before coming to market.
 Running your organisation like a public company before you need to will improve its IPO readiness and help strengthen its valuation.

 For your investor relations, you will have to craft your own business narrative and set-up regular communications with your investor community.
 What better way to do this than through an investor website with news distribution!
 It’s an ideal way to communicate well with investors during the whole process.

-This initial set up can then lead seamlessly to a full listed company website by the addition of pages relating to the actual listing, such as share prices and charts and ASX Announcements.
+This initial set up can then seamlessly lead to a full listed company website by the addition of pages relating to the actual listing, such as share prices and charts and ASX Announcements.

 It's great to keep people informed and comfortable with your company activities by regularly distributing news (news releases, newsletters or announcements) leading up to the listing.
 This process can also encourage shareholders to keep their shares well after listing because they would feel more involved with your company.

 As your company progresses towards listing, there are stages involving the issue of a prospectus leading up to the transaction or float.
-Your news flow will be perfect for these later stages when there are time critical information distribution requirements.
+Your news flow will be perfect for these later stages when there are time-critical information distribution requirements.

 It’s crucial to have the ability to embrace investors – people who have invested or might invest, or might influence investors – during your pre-IPO period.
 By building a community of interested people and taking them on the journey through to listing, your company can increase the propensity of people to make the investment when needed.